October 16, 2025

 What it does not always provide is time.
 The self-placement model requires every student to find their own site, contact clinics, manage paperwork, and meet compliance deadlines, often while keeping up with full-time responsibilities.

-For many students, that level of structure is what turns uncertainty into progress.
+For many NP students, that level of structure is what turns uncertainty into progress.
 You still do the work in your clinicals, but you do not have to spend months chasing replies or watching deadlines slip by.

 Frequently Asked Questions: William Paterson University NP Clinical Placements